navana-tech/hotwords-validator/README.md

 ## Fix hotwords

 Based on the output by remove/changing characters whcich are not valid.
+Punctuations, numerics and special characters are not valid. for any numbers pleasew rite its full form of how it is pronounced like `73` should be `seventy three` for english and similar to other languages as well.